nmontesg/norms-games/README.md

 # A Computational Model of the IAD framework

-This repository implements a computational model of Elinor Ostrom's Institutional Analysis and Development framework [1].
+This repository implements a computational model of Elinor Ostrom's Institutional Analysis and Development framework.
 It includes the interpreter to the Action Situation Language (ASL) and the game engine to automatically generate extensive-form games from ASL descriptions.

 ## Requirements